paulwizviz/go-sql/README.md

 # Go SQL: Working Examples and References

-This repository contain references to working examples, educational materials and opinions related to Go programming with SQL.
+This repository contains references to educational materials, opinions and working examples related to Go programming with SQL.

-The materials in this repository were drawn from these [Contributors](https://github.com/paulwizviz/learn-elastic/blob/main/CONTRIBUTORS)
+The materials in this repository are contributed by the people listed in the [Contributors](https://github.com/paulwizviz/learn-elastic/blob/main/CONTRIBUTORS) file.

 ## Topics